Donor Profile

 Norway published guidelines for its multilateral policy in a 2019 MFA white paper entitled ‘Norway’s Role and Interest in Multilateral Cooperation.’

 Norway is a strong supporter of the UN system.
-UN agencies received 43% of Norway’s core contributions to multilateral organizations in 2022.
-In addition, 14% went to the World Bank, and 10% to regional development banks.
+UN agencies received 43% of Norway’s core contributions to multilateral organizations in 2021.
+14% went to the World Bank, and 10% to regional development banks.
 The current government strongly supports vertical funds, especially in the global health sector.

 Recent commitments to multilateral organizations are summarized below.